SWP Calculator

 Monthly rate: i = (1 + r)^(1/12) - 1, where r is the annual return.

-Tax note (India): Each SWP payment is a mix of your invested principal and any gains.
-Generally, only the gains portion is taxable.
-Rules differ for equity vs. debt funds and by holding period, and they change over time.
-This calculator does not compute taxes.
-Please verify with your advisor and latest official guidance.
+Tax note (India): Each SWP payment includes principal and gains.
+In most cases, only the gains are taxable.
+Rules differ for equity and debt funds and may change, so verify with current guidance.

 How to use this calculator